 It’s happened.
 His presence annoys you more than it satisfies, you’re curious about other men, and where there was once a deep, longing look has now been replaced with constant eye rolling at everything he says and does.
 More than likely your relationship has hit a wall.
-If you’re unsure, read on for some tell-tale signs that it’s time to call it quits and move on with your life.
+If you’re unsure, read on for some tell-tale signs that it’s time to dump him and move on with your life.

 You don’t want the same things for the future… or even now.

 Where do you see yourself in 5 years?
 What about 10?
 If his vision doesn’t fit yours, then this relationship needs to end asap.
 It’s a huge waste of time.
 People who are vehement on not wanting kids, or staying financially complacent, or living in a certain area don’t change their mind miraculously just because you want them to.
 What happens it that you stick around sacrificing while they stay living in some fantasy land that you’re going to stop wanting the things you want.
 A financially complacent person doesn’t become ambitious; people that don’t want children might have kids and be neglectful, resentful parents (which sucks even more), and those who are rooted in a neighborhood you don’t want to live in and have told you multiple times they won’t move aren’t going anywhere.
 Don’t waste your time.
 Find someone who wants the same lifestyle as you.

 You close your eyes during sex and picture other men just to get off.